 John McHale outgoing President of the IEA

 Slide from Olivier Blanchard’s Edgeworth Lecture

 Alejandra Ramos receives the Conniffe prize for best paper by a young economist at the conference

 Benjamin Elsner receives the Norvartis Prize for best health paper at the conference

 Prof Olivier Blanchard gave the annual Edgeworth Lecture at the recent Irish Economic Association Meetings at the Central Bank.
 His lecture was entitled ” Should we reject the natural rate hypothesis?”

 Please find attached a link to slides from this talk

-Congratulations to Terry O’Malley (Central Bank of Ireland) on winning the Conniffe prize for the best paper by a young economist at the 2017 Irish Economic Association Annual Meeting.
-Terry received the prize for his paper titled “Moral Hazard in the Mortgage Market: The Impact of Foreclosure Moratoria on Default.”
+Congratulations to Alejandra Ramos (TCD) on winning the Conniffe prize for the best paper by a young economist at the 2018 Irish Economic Association Annual Meetings.
+Alejandra received the prize for her paper titled “Household Decision Making with Violence: Implications for Transfer Programs”.